 Can you deduct mileage?

 You can generally take a deduction for all non-commuting business mileage while you are doing DoorDash deliveries or working through multiple apps.
 This includes when you have an order in your car and when you’re picking up the next order.

 DoorDash doesn’t track mileage for you.
-You can either download a separate app or keep a manual mileage log from your car’s odometer.
+You can either download a separate mileage tracking app or keep a manual mileage log from your car’s odometer.

 Standard Mileage Deduction Rate